Fellowships in the field of economic or social ethics, including on Fair Inheritance.

 * Applications must reach Dina Geron through e-mail with “ Hoover fellowship” and/or "Fair inheritance fellowship" as subject no later than March 13, 2022.

 1. Fill in the form on this page.

-2. Send a short letter (in French or English) stating briefly your current research interests with regard to the Hoover Chair interests as well as your research plan for your stay at the Chair.
+2. Attach to your mail a short letter of no more than one page (in French or English) stating briefly your current research interests with regard to the Hoover Chair as well as your research plan for your stay at the Chair.